aarongough/tdd_exercises/PITCHME.md

 <br>
 Because you're reasoning about the expected behaviour, not the code you just wrote:

-- More complete coverage of edge cases
+- Better coverage of edge cases
-- More complete coverage of boundary conditions
+- Better coverage of boundary conditions
 - Test cases are living documentation
 - Less bugs